Pinterest is an amazing tool for building your business.

 There are different Pinterest tools out there that will help you increase your reach by automatically pinning for you.
 Are these tools worth the money?
 Heck yeah!

-My favorite is BoardBooster because it loops (repins) the old pins on your boards getting them in front of more people.
-You can also schedule pins to automatically pin to your group boards.
+My favorite is Tailwind because it automatically loops (repins) all of your blog pins, getting them in front of more people.
 So even if you take a day off (or two, or three..)
-BoardBooster is chugging away, keeping your account active, relevant, and valuable in the eyes of the Pinterest algorithms.
+Tailwind is chugging away, keeping your account active, relevant, and valuable in the eyes of the Pinterest algorithms.

 Can I get an Amen!?